Datawheel/canon/packages/cms/README.md

 Your `CANON_CMS_CUBES` variable will (obviously) differ based on your project.
 If you are developing against a _local instance of tesseract_, you will likely need to add a simple proxy to bypass CORS errors from requesting data between different ports.
 To do this, you will need to add a file called `local-proxy.js` in the `/api/` directory in the root level of your project (create one if you don't have one).
 The file should then look like [this](https://gist.github.com/greenrhyno/018042999a0deab501529224764c0fa4).

 #### 4) Add the Builder Component to a route

+In `app/routes.jsx`, make the following additions to add a route to the CMS builder:

 ```jsx
 import {Builder} from "@datawheel/canon-cms";